Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

 is a diagram for the illustrated pair $(\Gamma,\bsig)$ and the corresponding loadings. \end{Example}

 \begin{Notation} Unless otherwise stated, in examples we usually take $\sigma_{\epsilon}=1$. \end{Notation}

 The following simple, yet important, classes of diagrams are used throughout this paper.

-\begin{Definition} A \emph{idempotent diagram} is any diagram with no dots and no crossings and fixed $x$-coordinate of all strings.
+\begin{Definition} A \emph{idempotent diagram} is any diagram with no dots and no crossings and where the $x$-coordinates of the points on each string are constant.
 A \emph{straight line diagram} is any diagram with no dots and no crossings. \end{Definition}

+Less formally, the strings in idempotent diagrams are always vertical.
+The strings in straight line diagrams are not necessarily straight, however, up to isotopy we can always assume that they are straight.

 \begin{Example} Prototypical examples of idempotent straight line diagrams are: